vinnyroca/3D_Software/docs/index.md

 ## Course Materials

-Although ample time will provided to work in class and the lab with be open during non-class hours when other classes are not in session, you might still find you want to work on your projects outside the lab.
+Although ample time will be provided to work in class and the lab will be open during non-class hours when other classes are not in session, you might still find you want to work on your projects outside the lab.

 For working outside the lab on your personal computer, the following hardware is recommended: